antzGames/Godot-4.3-Vertex-Animation-Instancing-Demo/README.md

 This is a video explaining the new plugin: https://youtu.be/BIbEaiVOu6k

 This project will still exists, but will no longer be updated/supported.
+Also, this project has errors, and the color/tint solution is incorrect.

 Please use the plugin described above.

 &nbsp;